Getting Started- Build Product Roadmaps

 Share With Stakeholders

-Invite your colleagues and share views with them.
+Invite your colleagues and include a recommended view.
 You can add team members by selecting Invite from the + on the top navigation.
-You can also import users or add them directly from the settings page.mceclip0.png

 More details about saving and sharing views can be found here